0800 0567 253

-This course is designed to help you to develop crucial skills that will help you progress in education or employment.
+This course is designed to help you to develop crucial skills that will help you to progress in education or employment.
 This is an essential qualification for Level 3 courses and is also sought by many apprenticeship schemes, employers and universities.
-GCSE maths is a dynamic subject that covers many key concepts including: algebra, ratio and proportions, geometry, probability and statistics.
-In this course you will study: 1) Number - Structure, calculation, fractions, decimals, percentages, measures and accuracy.
-2) Algebra - Notation, vocabulary, manipulation, graphs, solving equations and inequalities, and sequences.
-3) Ratio, proportion and rates of change.
-4) Geometry and measures, mensuration and calculation, and vectors.
-5) Probability.
-6) Statistics.
+GCSE Maths is a dynamic subject that covers many key concepts, including: algebra, ratio and proportions, geometry, probability and statistics.
+In this course you will study: • Number – structure, calculation, fractions, decimals, percentages, measures and accuracy • Algebra – notation, vocabulary, manipulation, graphs, solving equations and inequalities, and sequences • Ratio, proportion and rates of change • Geometry and measures, mensuration and calculation, and vectors • Probability • Statistics

 What do I need to join?

-To enroll on the GCSE+ Programme, applicants are expected to have a minimum grade profile of 2/3 in all subjects.
+To enrol on the GCSE+ programme, applicants are expected to have a minimum grade profile of 2/3 in all subjects.
 Applicants will need to bring a marked piece of work to the interview.
-Entry tests in maths and English (and Science if applying to a Science subject) are required.
+Entry tests in maths and English (and science if applying to a science subject) are required.
 The tests are usually held during the taster day.

 You will be required to do a minimum of 36 hours of work experience.
-This is typically done in a week during term-time.
-The aim of work experience is to provide learners with life experience in writing an exciting CV, discovering what full-time employment is like, and to help them begin to think of potential career paths.
+This is typically done in a week during term time.
+The aim of work experience is to provide learners with life experience in writing an exciting CV, to help them discover what full-time employment is like and to help them begin to think of potential career paths.

 What can I do next?